ModPageSpeed 2.0 now works with ASP.NET Core

 -

 Worker notification.
 A bounded channel queues notifications without blocking the request path.
 The background service drains the channel and sends each notification to the worker over a Unix socket.
-If the worker is not running (standalone mode), notifications are silently dropped.
+In standalone mode the channel drains into a no-op.

 Nginx vs middleware